This crispy almond chicken breast is perfect for a weeknight meal! Your family will love the nutty, crispy crust and tender, juicy chicken underneath.

 What to Serve With Crispy Almond Chicken Breast

 This crispy almond chicken breast is a great base for lots of types of meals.
-Serve it with roasted broccoli or air fryer Brussels sprouts, steamed green beans, mashed potatoes or baked potatoes, or sliced over a salad.
+Serve it with roasted broccoli or air fryer Brussels sprouts, steamed green beans, mashed potatoes or crispy Parmesan potatoes, or sliced over a salad.

 If you want to make it Asian-style, pair your almond chicken with Instant Pot rice and a quick vegetable stir fry.
 Add your favorite Asian-inspired sauce and some green onions on top.